appfirst/automated_alerting_app/README.md

 	<li> Create graph template </li>
 	<li> Create algorithms that will recognize outlying points (over 24 hour period?) </li>
 	<li> Test algorithms on first graph. </li>
 	<li> Figure out way to intercept data?
-Does not seem efficient to be making so many API calls at once. </li>
+Does not seem efficient to be making so many API calls at once.
+(Maybe websockets?
+Not sure if AppFirst supports this)</li>
 	<li> To be continued/implementation. </li>
 </ol>